conholdate/conholdate-blog-content/Conholdate.Total/2022-03-29-render-powerpoint-presentation-using-csharp/index.md

 ## Render PowerPoint Notes in HTML using C# {#Render-PowerPoint-Notes-in-HTML-using-CSharp}

-We can render a PowerPoint presentation notes in HTML by following the steps mentioned earlier.
+We can render PowerPoint presentation notes in HTML by following the steps mentioned earlier.
 However, we just need to enable rendering of notes as shown below:

 ```
 viewOptions.RenderNotes = true;